 As an Istanbulite, this mosque is special to me.
-I rank Kilic Ali Pasa Mosque in the top five among the best mosques in Istanbul.
+I rank Kilic Ali Pasa Mosque in the top five among the best mosques in Istanbul in 2024.
 Because the magnificent proportion of the mosque amazes me every time I visit it.

 21. Nusretiye Mosque